 Get the benefits of a multi-cloud strategy and avoid vendor lock-in—or if you want, run MongoDB yourself on-prem.

 Consuming systems require powerful and secure access methods to the data in the ODL.
 MongoDB’s drivers provide access to a MongoDB-based ODL from the language of your choice.
-Data as a Service reaches its fullest potential when you present a common Data Access API for applications; this layer can be custom built, or MongoDB Stitch can be used to expose access methods with a built-in rules engine for fine-grained security policies.
+Data as a Service reaches its fullest potential when you present a common Data Access API for applications; this layer can be custom built, or MongoDB Realm can be used to expose access methods with a built-in rules engine for fine-grained security policies.